kubernetes/enhancements/keps/sig-network/4410-k8s-network-interface/README.md

 - Provide the ability to have all the dependencies packaged in the container image (no more CNI binaries in the host file system)
 ..- No more downloading CNI binaries via initContainers/Mounting /etc/cni/net.d or /opt/cni/bin
 - Provide the ability to use native k8s resources for configuration such as a ConfigMap's instead of configuration files in host file system
-- Provide an API to indicate network readiness for the node (no more files on disk)
+- Provide an API to indicate network readiness for the node (no more CNI network configuration files in host file system)
 - Eliminate the need to exec binaries and replace with gRPC
 - Make troubleshooting easier by having logs accessible via kubectl logs
 - Improve network pod startup time
-- Provide the ability to prevent additional scheduling of pods if IPAM is out of IP addresses without evicting running pods
+- Provide an API to prevent additional scheduling of pods if IPAM is out of IP addresses without evicting running pods

 ### Non-Goals